[go: up one dir, main page]

 Activities

-Franz, Duke of Bavaria, the current de facto claimant to the Jacobite succession as "King Francis II", recognized by the Royal Stuart Society, in the regalia of the Order of the Holy Sepulchre in Munich, Germany.
+Franz, Duke of Bavaria, the current de facto claimant to the Jacobite succession as "King Francis II", recognised by the Royal Stuart Society, in the regalia of the Order of the Holy Sepulchre in Munich, Germany.

-A service to commemorate the execution of King Charles I is held at his statue in Trafalgar Square on 30 January each year, and a wreath is later laid on behalf of the Society on the King's tomb at St George's Chapel, Windsor, at the beginning of Choral Evensong.
+The Society organises events throughout the year.
+A service to commemorate the execution of King Charles I is held at his statue in Trafalgar Square on 30 January each year, and a wreath is laid on the King's tomb at St George's Chapel, Windsor, at the beginning of Choral Evensong.
 The execution of Mary, Queen of Scots is remembered with a Service at her tomb in Westminster Abbey on 8 February.
 The nativity of King James VII and II of Scotland and England is marked by prayers and the laying of flowers at his statue outside the National Gallery on 14 October.

-Newsletters with details of people, events, and news of the Society are produced and edited by the Principal Secretary, and sent to members during the year.
-The Society publishes the Royal Stuart Journal annually, and this is available to non-members via the website.
-The Journal replaced a series of publications called Royal Stuart Papers (still available from the Society), which included papers by a number of well known historians, such as Roy Porter, Richard Sharpe, Murray Pittock, Eveline Cruickshanks, Lady Antonia Fraser, and Ronald Hutton.[2]
+The Society holds an annual dinner, commemorating Restoration Day and White Rose Day.
+Lectures take place at the parish hall of the Jesuit church at Farm Street in London's Mayfair.
+The Society publishes the Royal Stuart Journal annually, which replaces a series of publications called Royal Stuart Papers, which included papers by a number of well known historians, such as Roy Porter, Richard Sharpe, Murray Pittock, Eveline Cruickshanks, Lady Antonia Fraser, and Ronald Hutton.[2]

 References